rogeryeosgit/DevoProject/Notes.md

 ## 24 Aug 2020

 - Got deleting plans working with checks.
 Need to test creating plans with checks.
-With token change still can delete.
+With token change still can delete..

+- Solved logout loop issue

+- Update, deletes need to think through abit more about change of cookies.
+Checks done.

 ## Running TODO LIST